VECC Annual Exhibition

 • Can I enter manipulated shots?

 • Experimental/Creative Image Definition

-• How Do I Create JPEGS from Adobe Photoshop?
+• How Do I Create JPGs from Adobe Photoshop?

 What is the Vale of Evesham Camera Club?

 VECC (for short) is a society for image takers and makers based around Evesham.

 Please visit our main web site for details about the club and the program:

 Lost or Forgotten Passwords

 If a previous entrant or pre-registered then log in using your email address and password.
 If this is your first entry then please use the register function and make a personal note of your password as all passwords are now stored in encrypted form.

 If you have lost or forgotten your password then there is a forgotten password function which will email you a new auto-generated password.
 If you do not receive this password please check your spam folder or failing that please contact us for assistance.
 Some emails containing passwords have bounced, these are being picked-up and resent using a different system however delivery may be delayed 24hrs.
 The password will be of the form of two words separated by a hypen, please note not an underscore.